VinayakFia/Obsidian/COMP4920/Assignment 1.md

 ## Draft 1

 **Expound Kantian ethics**
 Specifically, Kantian ethics is based on concept of the *categorical imperative*, which, in its original form, is based on the formulation: "Act only according to that maxim *(moral rule or principal)* whereby you can at the same time will that it should become a universal law".
+Moreover,